Jeff Jaeger: Professional career

 Jaeger was voted to his first Pro Bowl in 1991.
-He tied the Raiders franchise record for longest field goal with a 54-yarder in 1992 which was tied in 2018 by Sebastian Janikowski.
+He tied the Raiders franchise record for longest field goal with a 54-yarder in 1992 which was broken in 2011 by Sebastian Janikowski with a 63 yard field goal.
 In 1993, he led the NFL in scoring and set a new Raider record with 132 points.
 That same year he also led the NFL in complete field goals and tied the all-time NFL mark for field goal attempts.
 During a game against the Denver Broncos, Jaeger kicked a 53-yard field goal to win the game.
 His kick was seemingly low and yet managed to cross the uprights.
 Jaeger led the Raiders in scoring during five consecutive seasons and consistently ranked in the top ten in the league in scoring.
 Jaeger eventually spent his last years with the Chicago Bears.
 In 1999, Jaeger injured his hip, and was released, but was then re-signed two days later.